seefrye/waaaaagh-list/_notes/REFORMAT TEST/Public/Kustom Jobs/Vehicle Kustom Jobs/more-dakka.md

-- **[[More Dakka]]:** VEHICLE model only.
+- **[[More Dakka]]:** 1-2 more shots with Dakka on 4+/6+[[VEHICLE model only.
 Each time this model shoots, roll one D6.
 On a 4+, make 1 additional attack with each Dakka weapon this model is equipped with.
-On a 6, make 2 additional attacks with each Dakka weapon this model is equipped with instead.
+On a 6, make 2 additional attacks with each Dakka weapon this model is equipped with instead.::srs]]